Ezral/blog/_app/_pages/about.md

 scheme-bg: "#1E2127"
 ---

-Documentation of things I find interesting.
+Documentation for the things I find interesting.
 Random thoughts and rants of an Indonesian MD who happens to be a コーヒ と ブラジルの柔術 ¹ enthusiast.
 ```
-¹Coffee and BJJ.
+¹ Coffee and BJJ.
 ```

 <sup><sup><sup>All views expressed on this site are the author’s own opinion and do not represent the opinions of any affiliation that the author has.</sup></sup></sup>